 The pamphlets for that day’s sports betting action is located on the opposite side, and they also include lines for futures, upcoming events, and whatever props that may be available.
 Props are the Superbook’s most distinct trait as far as betting goes, especially for the Super Bowl.
 Every sportsbook comes out with a long list of props for the biggest game of the year, but theirs are nothing compared to the Superbook which provides a thick packet with hundreds of choices.
 If you are planning to bet Super Bowl props the day of the game, get there bright and early as there will surely eventually be a line out the door and around the corner.

-Other extensive prop examples are for the approaching 2018 MLB season.
+There also exist other extensive hypothetical prop examples for an MLB season.
 You can find over/unders on wins for each individual team at all sportsbooks, but the Superbook also has over/unders on a variety of stats for pitchers and hitters.
 Like complete games, saves, triples, stolen bases, and so on.
 It doesn’t stop there though.
 There are many more over/unders props for total wins by a whole fleet of starting pitchers, home runs by sluggers, and hit totals by some of the league’s best overall hitters.
 Since these props are offered for baseball, it seems safe to assume similar props are offered for the NFL, NBA, and NHL.
 The Superbook is also running a contest for the baseball season.
 All contestants are competing for who will accurately pick the most over/unders on team wins.

 As far as the day to day betting lines go, Westgate’s will at least match up with any strip sportsbook.
 If they are charging less juice I wouldn’t expect it to be by very much, so I wouldn’t necessarily go out of my way to come here if that is all you are interested in.
 However, if you are betting futures and don’t want to settle for a poor payout like most strip sportsbooks make you, then the Superbook is your spot.
 A couple quick examples of this are the New York Mets are 15/1 to win the World Series just about everywhere on the strip during March spring training, but at the Superbook, they are almost double at 25/1.
 When the Baltimore Ravens won the Super Bowl in the 2012-2013 season, mid-season they were 10/1 to win it all at many strip sportsbooks, but also 25/1 at the Superbook.